 - Official undergraduate and graduate transcripts

-- Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate course.
+- Writing sample: submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate course.
 APA style preferred.
-At the discretion of the Coordinator, other subject matter and/or formatting may be considered if the candidate has limited access to coursework.
+At the discretion of the Program Coordinator, other subject matter and/or formatting may be considered if the candidate has limited access to coursework.

 - Two letters of recommendation for graduate study, preferably from former professors or current employer